Following the Human Thread in Social Navigation: Results

-\begin{itemize} \item \emph{Heuristic Expert}: a heuristic baseline equipped with access to the environment map, employing a shortest path planner to devise a route to the current location of the humanoid.
+\paragraph{Baselines.} The baselines we employ in our study are drawn from Habitat 3.0~\citep{puig2023habitat} and consist of: \textbf{(i) Heuristic Expert}: a heuristic baseline equipped with access to the environment map, employing a shortest path planner to devise a route to the current location of the humanoid.
 The heuristic expert operates on the following principles: When the agent is beyond a distance of 1.5 meters from the humanoid, it employs a ``find'' behavior, utilizing a path planner to approach the humanoid.
-Conversely, if the humanoid is within 1.5 meters, the expert executes a backup motion to prevent collision with the humanoid. \item \emph{Baseline}: the current SoA method~\cite{puig2023habitat}, a recurrent neural network policy trained with DD-PPO~\cite{wijmans2019dd}, operates on a ``sensors-to-action'' paradigm.
+Conversely, if the humanoid is within 1.5 meters, the expert executes a backup motion to prevent collision with the humanoid. \textbf{(ii) Baseline}: the current SotA method~\citep{puig2023habitat}, a recurrent neural network policy trained with DD-PPO~\citep{wijmans2019dd}, operates on a ``sensors-to-action'' paradigm.
 Inputs to this policy consist of an egocentric arm and stereo depth sensors, a humanoid detector, and humanoid GPS coordinates, while the outputs are velocity commands in the robot’s local frame.
-Notably, this policy operates without access to an environment map.
-Table~\ref{tab:main} compares our model against the most realistic configuration, wherein the humanoid GPS data is unavailable. \item \emph{Proximity tasks}: we also adapted the Proximity Tasks defined in~\cite{cancelli23} and applied them to the baseline~\cite{puig2023habitat}.
+Table~\ref{tab:main} compares our model in a realistic configuration, where the humanoid GPS data are unavailable. \textbf{(iii) Proximity tasks}: we also adapted the Proximity Tasks defined in~\citep{cancelli23} and applied them to the baseline~\citep{puig2023habitat}.
 These tasks were proposed for a different setup of SocialNav, where the agent acts in an environment with multiple humanoids and must navigate from point A to point B while avoiding collisions.
 We adapted the risk and compass proximity tasks to the SocialNav setting addressed in this article.
 In this context, the risk has a low value (close to 0) when the agent is within 1 to 2 meters from the humanoid and a value close to 1 when the distance is less than 1 meter or greater than 2 meters.
 Similarly, given the presence of only one humanoid in the environment, the compass was redefined to predict the angle between the humanoid and the agent.
 This adjustment aims to assist during the following phase, enabling the agent to follow the humanoid while maintaining a safe distance and staying aligned with the human.
-The proximity tasks are jointly trained with the policy and detached during evaluation. \end{itemize}
+The proximity tasks are jointly trained with the policy and detached during evaluation.